renehlavova/renehlavova/content/en/portfolio/music.md

 &nbsp;

 > *I think of music as a tool towards authenticity.
 Music helps me express emotions that I do not understand.
 It stands in contrast to my overthinking analytical side which always has an answer.
 I like my music raw, not much edited, not even really composed - because all of the compositions are tied to the specific moment that hit me somehow.
-And any further edits would mean loosing the moment.*
+And any further edits would mean losing the moment.*

 &nbsp;